jekyllstein/ParallelProgressMeter.jl/README.md

 meter would only have one progress bar like the original package but would work on parallel loops instead of purely serial ones.

 ## Credits
 Structure inspired by the package ProgressMeter.jl.
-Basic parallel functionality created by Jason Eckstein and Michael Jin.
+Basic parallel functionality created by Jason Eckstein @jekyllstein and Michael Jin @mikhail-j